There is an ongoing threat of kidnapping in many parts of the world. Motivations of kidnappers differ, but may include:

-Having made a decision to enter a high risk zone, it is the responsibility of the traveller or their employer to do their own security risk assessments and to put in place their own security arrangements to reflect those assessments.
-The Australian Government is not able to provide security protection to travellers in such circumstances.
+If you travel to a high-risk area, it is your (or your employer's) responsibility to conduct security risk assessments and put in place security arrangements to reflect those assessments.
+The Australian Government is not able to guarantee your safety and security or provide security protection.

 Be a smart traveller.
 Before heading overseas:

-- seek professional security advice and ensure effective personal security measures are implemented if travelling to an area of high kidnapping risk
+- seek professional security advice and ensure you have effective personal security measures if travelling to an area of high kidnapping risk

 - register your travel and contact details with us so we can contact you in an emergency.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.